cloudshark/wireshark-plugin/README.md

 ## Installation

-The plugin should be installed in your Wireshark plugin directory.
+The plugin should be installed in your Wireshark Lua plugin directory.

 You can find your Wireshark plugin directory by opening Wireshark and going to `Help > About Wireshark` and clicking on the `Folders` tab.
-The `Personal Plugins` directory should be used to install the CloudShark Wireshark plugin to allow users to configure their own API Tokens.
+The `Personal Lua Plugins` directory should be used to install the CloudShark Wireshark plugin to allow users to configure their own API Tokens.